f5businessdevelopment/Dynamic_Service_Automation_workshop/Exercise1.1/README.md

    ![alt text](../images/click_on_join.png)

 3. Click on DEPLOYMENT buttom on the top left to begin provisioning your personal lab access server and network in AWS.
+   Here we are creating a ubuntu server to access to AWS resources

    ![alt text](../images/click_ondeployment.png)